bebo1010/Depth-Estimator-with-ArUco-Corner-Detection/README.md

 ## Functionality
 - [x] Read two Realsense IR camera streams and Realsense depth stream
 - [x] Detect ArUco markers for each stream
     - [x] Compute depths with detected ArUco markers and get depth from Realsense depth stream
+- [x] Display horizontal lines, vertical lines, and epipolar lines
+    - [x] Show epipolar lines from marker corners if ArUco markers are detected.
+If not, show epipolar lines from detected key points
+    - [x] Default algorithm for detecting key points is `ORB`, can be switched to `SIFT`
 - [x] Include interfaces for other cameras
     - [x] Interface for intel realsense cameras
     - [x] Interface for FLIR cameras